Click HERE for the latest news from Ray Dorset (aka Mungo Jerry)

 Ray Dorset aka Mungo Jerry continues touring and recording critically acclaimed albums such as Adults Only (’03), Naked From The Heart (’07), Cool Jesus (’11), the double albums, Rewind (’16) and 100% Live (’17).

-There are also two brand new DVD’s – 24 Days, the Mungo Jerry documentary filmed during a tour of mainly Germany in 2016 and a live performance from the Bansko Jazz Festival.
+There are also two DVD’s – 24 Days, the Mungo Jerry documentary filmed during a tour of mainly Germany in 2016 and a live performance from the Bansko Jazz Festival.

 Hopefully, you’ll stay with us and keep re-visiting the site to view the additional pages and keep up-to-date with all of the latest news and list of forthcoming gigs…